Nincodedo/Ninbot/docs/commands/index.md

     @Ninbot help

+### Hugemoji
+Shows a huge version of the emoji used

+Usage:

+    @Ninbot hugemoji :thumbsup:

 ### Info
-Shows info about Ninbot such as uptime and the most recent commit.
+Shows info about Ninbot such as uptime, and the most recent commit.

 Usage: